 Landing three covers for Kayak Angler magazine is my biggest trophy.
 This year, my YouTube channel passed one million views.
 Who would have dreamed all from a chance visit to a kayak shop?

 What was your toughest shoot?

-What’s your favorite location?
+Describe your favorite location.

-Share your best photography hack.
+Share a photography hack.

 What’s your favorite camera gear?

-Give advice to amateur photogs.
+Give advice for amateur photographers.

 My biggest nitpick is the horizon.
 Make sure the horizon is straight unless it is a crazy image and the horizon needs to be at an angle.
 Every photo editing software has a straighten feature; learn how to use it.

 The last hour of the day.
 The wind calmed and the sky lit up beautifully. |